alexkago/ds-cfpylearning/README.md

 Look at model details
 --
-This lets you check out the status of a model as well as its trained parameters:
+This lets you check out the status of the previously created model as well as its trained parameters:

 http://model_domain.cfapps.io/models/model1